Nictiz/eu-nl-compared/maps/xtehr2zibs2024/SubstanceUse-TobaccoUse-comments.md

 ## Discussion 6 november 2025
 Participants: Astrid, Jacob, Sander
 EHDSissues:
-+ Change "Alcohol" into "Substance" all over
++ Change "Alcohol" into "Substance" all over https://github.com/Xt-EHR/xt-ehr-common/issues/369
-+ Replace definition of .status in the header by its definition in EHDSDataset
++ Replace definition of .status in the header by its definition in EHDSDataset https://github.com/Xt-EHR/xt-ehr-common/issues/370
-+ Add .status element, definition: Status of the patient’s substance use, type: codeable concept
++ Add .status element, definition: Status of the patient’s substance use, type: codeable concept https://github.com/Xt-EHR/xt-ehr-common/issues/370
-+ Add .statusDate, definition: Date on which the status was observed, type: dateTime
++ Add .statusDate, definition: Date on which the status was observed, type: dateTime https://github.com/Xt-EHR/xt-ehr-common/issues/371
-+ Change cardinality of frequencyAndQuantity to 0..*, as within the period of observation, multiple periods of substance use may have occurred
++ Change cardinality of frequencyAndQuantity to 0..*, as within the period of observation, multiple periods of substance use may have occurred https://github.com/Xt-EHR/xt-ehr-common/issues/372
-+ Add .packYears, definition: Cumulated quantity of tobacco used up to .statusDate
++ Add .cumulativeUse, definition: Cumulated quantity of substance used up to .statusDate, type: Quantity (is dit wel een issue?)

 Zib issues:
 + DrugUse: Align data type of ObservationOfUse.Amount with EHDS model